tinymce/tinymce-docs/plugins/link.md

 `link_list` can also take a function that is called when the link dialog is opened.
 TinyMCE passes this function a `success` callback function, which should be passed an array of link items.
 This allows for asynchronous and dynamic generation of the list of links.

-The following example is a trivial example of how link_list can be used with a callback function. `fetchLinkLists` could be replaced with any function that returns an array of link items.
-For example, it could be used to dynamically generate a list of link items based on the user or current editor content, or to fetch data from a database.
+The following is an example of how `link_list` can be used with a callback function. `fetchLinkLists` could be replaced with any function that returns an array of link items.
+It can be used to generate a list of link items based on:

+* Data retrieved from a database.
+* The current editor content.
+* The current user.

 ```js
 var fetchLinkLists = function() {